- Has served as the elected District 4 Commissioner of the Douglas County Board of Commissioners since 2011.

 - Served on Steering Committee with state and county officials to implement on-line emission testing.

-- Served on Technology Board for Douglas County Courthouse.
+- Serves on the Technology Committee for Douglas County government.

-- Currently serving on the S.H.A.R.E.
-House Board.
+- Previously served on the S.H.A.R.E.
+House Board of Directors.

 - Married to Bob Guider; 4 children, 5 grand-children.

-District 4 Town Hall Meeting at Ephesus Baptist Church:
+District 4 Town Hall Meeting at Dog River Library:

 Post Road/Bankhead Highway/Mann Road/Mason Creek Road Intersection Reconstruction Project